7rouz/raspberry-pi-cheat-sheets/headless-wifi-config.md

 - your_PSK = your WiFi's password

 ## SSH activation
 last step is SSH activation because it's desactivated by default in raspbian.
-And to do so, you only need to create /boot/ssh.
+And to do so, you only need to create ```ssh``` file in boot partition.